Autumn Leaves Chords | Real Book Guitar Lesson

 Here’s what happens when the chord changes occur:

-- Transposing Intervallic Ideas – Even though the key is different, the intervals and relationships between notes remain the same.
-For example, if you emphasise the 3rd and 7th of each chord in one version, you can apply the same approach in the other by shifting those intervals relative to the new key centre.
-This is why it’s so important to practise in 12 keys!
+2. Transposing Intervallic Ideas – Even though the key is different, the intervals and relationships between notes remain the same.
+If you emphasise the 3rd and 7th of each chord in one key, you should apply the same approach in the other by shifting those intervals relative to the new key centre.
+By practising in 12 keys you ensure you can “think in intervals”.

 Practical Approach:

-You can use the intervallic approaches from the second version in the first version, provided you transpose them correctly and remain aware of any altered harmonies.
+🥸 Pro tip: You can use the intervallic approaches from the second version in the first version.

 Here’s a chord chart for the key of Gm/Bb.